drsilasaslan/app-faktenchecker/README.md

 - Offers contextual information about the selected text
 - Handles errors gracefully with retry options
 - Works in multiple languages, detecting and responding in the language of your selected text
+- Displays a countdown timer for long-running requests
+- Allows users to cancel fact-checking requests that take too long

 ## Credit Usage